mscraftsman/generative-ai/README.md

 The Gemini API lets you tune models on your own data.
 Since it's your data and your tuned models this needs stricter access controls than API-Keys can provide.

-Before you can create a tuned model, you'll need to [setup OAuth for your project](https://ai.google.dev/palm_docs/oauth_quickstart).
+Before you can create a tuned model, you'll need to [set up OAuth for your project](https://ai.google.dev/palm_docs/oauth_quickstart).

 ```csharp
 using Mscc.GenerativeAI;